 Holidays can be the most memorable times for families, and the most precious generations among us are those who remember holidays past.
 Our elder relatives hold the secrets to our history – what made us who we are.
 They remind us of how far we’ve come and, dare we say, where we don’t want to return.

 It’s time to start preparing for the most valued generations to join the holiday celebrations, and we’ve got work to do.
 A little thought and preparation will ensure loved ones not only arrive to tell their stories but also endear them to do so.

 If Grandpa doesn’t drive at all, he might want to sleep over.
-Make plans for the overnight stay.
 Is the shower ready for your octogenarian?
 Is there a mat, a shower handle, a rug?
 Quick and inexpensive fixes can keep your holidays at home rather than on the road to urgent care.

 Start thinking about your options now.
 Our eldest family members may be the most lonely during the holiday season.
 Think back to the time they were in charge – providing the time, the place, the buffet style celebrations.
 While that time may have come and gone, their stories may house some of the most important family memories.
 They need you now like you needed them before.